zeropointnine/tts-audiobook-tool/README.md

 # Usage notes

-### Various

-The app is designed to save its state between sessions, so you can interrupt the program at any time and resume later (which is almost a necessity considering how long generating a full-length novel can take).
+The app is designed to save its state between sessions, so you can interrupt the program at any time and resume later (which can be almost a necessity considering how long generating a full-length novel can take).

+Additionally, setting chapter cut points can be useful to generate and export a long work in chunks over time, making it easier to use (listen to) early chapter files before the full text is completed.

+### Inference speed

 Inference can take some time, depending on the length of the source text.
-I'm getting inference speeds of 80+% using `Backend.EXL2` with an undervolted GeForce 3080Ti.
-And about 20% with an M1 MacBook Pro.
+I'm getting inference speeds of 80-85% of realtime using `Backend.EXL2` using a GeForce 3080Ti.
+And about 20% with an M1 MacBook Pro (using llama.cpp as the configured backend).

-Additionally, if you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and select `[G] Generate audio` to re-render them.

-### Voice:
+### Voice cloning

-When prepping reference audio for doing the voice clone, it can be worthwhile to prepare more than one sound sample from a given source, and then testing each one out in turn on a short passage of the intended text, as the quality and characteristics of each voice clone can vary more than you might expact.
+When prepping reference audio for doing the voice clone, it can be worthwhile to prepare more than one sound sample from a given source, and then testing each one out in turn on a short passage of the intended text, as the quality and characteristics of each voice clone from the same source can vary quite a bit.

 # Todos

+Oute 0.6B model update

-Support for other TTS models?
+Support for other TTS models? (namely, Orpheus)